moinshuvo/moinshuvo.github.io/_pages/about.md

 ---

 Greetings, and welcome to my website!\
-My name is Moinuddin Shuvo, and I am a Mechanical Engineer by degree and profession.
+My name is Moin Shuvo, and I am a Mechanical Engineer by degree and profession.
 Feel free to reach out or connect with me!

 Education